 April 2018 | Lukas Michel, Agility Insights

-The Performance Triangle: Diagnostic Mentoring to Manage Organizations and People for Superior Performance in Turbulent Times.
+For detailed descriptions of the elements, see: The Performance Triangle: Diagnostic Mentoring to Manage Organizations and People for Superior Performance in Turbulent Times.
 Lukas Michel, LID Publishing, London, October 2013.